ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 ## vCenter file-based backup
 {: #solution_backingup-vcenter}

-VMware vCenter Server with embedded PSC provides an appliance management user interface and API to export the database and configuration to a file server that uses various protocols.
-For more information, see [File-Based Backup and Restore of vCenter Server Appliance](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.install.doc/GUID-3EAED005-B0A3-40CF-B40D-85AD247D7EA4.html){: external}.
+VMware vCenter Server provides an appliance management user interface and API to export the database and configuration to a file server that uses various protocols.
+For more information, see [File-Based Backup and Restore of vCenter Server Appliance](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vcenter.install.doc/GUID-3EAED005-B0A3-40CF-B40D-85AD247D7EA4.html){: external}.

-VMware documents an example of how you can configure the API to run periodically as a cron job directly on the vCenter Server Appliance and PSC.
+VMware documents an example of how you can configure the API to run periodically as a cron job directly on the vCenter Server Appliance.

-If you have an external PSC, you must back up both the vCenter Server Appliance and the PSC separately by using this technique.
-If you have an embedded PSC, then the PSC backup is included in your vCenter backup.
-Familiarize yourself with and plan for the considerations and limitations that are documented by VMware.
-Also, plan for a regular rotation and expiration of the file backups on your file server.

 VMware requires the backup location to be an empty folder, so plan for your backup rotation or automation to leave the location empty for each subsequent backup job.
 {: note}